-A build, in this game, is essentially taking certain characteristics – Blood Veils, Blood Codes, and Items – and crafting a certain type of character who can utilize all that is available to them the most effectively.
+A build, in Code Vein, is essentially taking certain characteristics – Blood Veils, Blood Codes, and Items – and crafting a certain type of character who can utilize equipment and abilities most effectively thanks to aforementioned characteristics.

 A good build is one that compliments the player’s playstyle while simultaneously working off of the character’s own unique strengths.